PoulNichols/IT115_Final_Project/README.md

-# IT115 Final Project OY
+# IT115 Final Project Olena Yelizarova